Drayton Entertainment: Hildebrand Schoolhouse Theatre St. Jacobs (St. Jacobs)

-Eager to see if the winning Drayton formula could be replicated in another community, the company launched a second stage in the village of St. Jacobs, in the heart of Mennonite Country in 1997.
+The company expanded to a second stage in St. Jacobs in 1997, in the heart of Mennonite Country.
 The Schoolhouse Theatre in St. Jacobs is a renovated schoolhouse that was originally built in 1867.
 In the fall of 2019, the Mersynergy Charitable Foundation donated the building to Drayton Entertainment.

 The inaugural production was the musical Forever Plaid, which sold all of its 25,000 available seats.
 Sold-out performances continued in 1998 with the whodunit Shear Madness – in fact, seats had to be added for most performances to meet demand for tickets, resulting in an overall attendance record of 110 percent.

 For the 2000 season, Drayton brought the musical A Closer Walk With Patsy Cline to the St. Jacobs stage.
 All previous attendance records were broken, as more than 31,000 theatregoers were entertained during the 7-month season.

-The theatre was renamed ahead of the 2024 season due to a generous donation of 1 million dollars from the Hildebrand family to help with a planned renovation of the theatre.
+The theatre was renamed ahead of the 2024 season following a $1 million donation from the Hildebrand family for renovations.
 The renovation was completed in time for the 2024 season.